 - All meals ( Breakfast, Lunch, Dinner ) during the trek.

-- One experienced, well-trained, fluent English speaking, friendly, specialized in Pikey Peak Region and government authorized trekking guide and required porters (One porter for two persons).
+- One experienced, well-trained, fluent English speaking, friendly, specialized in Pikey Peak Region and government authorized trekking guide

 - Guide and porter’s food, accommodation, salary, insurance, transportation, etc.